General Steel Industries

-General Steel Industries, Inc. (GSI) was an American steel company founded as General Steel Castings Corporation in 1928.

-The company's first headquarters were in Eddystone, Pennsylvania and, prior to completing its own modern steel foundry in 1930, acquired the operations of the Commonwealth Steel Company, a critical supplier to the rail industry.
+General Steel Industries, Inc. (GSI) was an American steel company that operated independently from 1928 to 1981.
+It was founded by two locomotive manufacturers and a foundry as General Steel Castings Corporation in Eddystone, Pennsylvania.
+The following year, it acquired the Commonwealth Steel Company, a critical supplier to the rail industry, and the year after that, completed its own modern steel foundry.

-An acquisition program to diversify from its core steel castings business of manufacturing large steel castings was initiated in the late 1950s and resulted in six divisions and one subsidiary by 1971.
-The broader business portfolio allowed GSI to close the Castings Division, the company's only business prior to diversification, in 1973.
+In the late 1950s, the company began acquiring other companies in an effort to diversify from its core business of manufacturing large steel castings.
+By 1971, it had six divisions and one subsidiary.
+Two years later, it closed its original Castings Division.

 In 1974, GSI was operating 19 plants across the United States and internationally and continued operating as an independent company until it was acquired by Lukens Steel in 1981.

 General Steel Castings

 The General Steel Castings Corporation was a steel casting corporation in the United States established in 1928 by the Baldwin Locomotive Works, American Locomotive Company, and American Steel Foundries.

-The company began construction on its new foundry and headquarters on 112 acre, in Eddystone, Pennsylvania near Baldwin Locomotive's facilities.
+The company began construction on its new foundry and headquarters on 112 acre, in Eddystone, Pennsylvania, near Baldwin Locomotive's facilities.
 The new plant opened two years later, circa July 1930, and produced castings weighing from 100 to 110,000 lb.